Lartu/p5.clickable/README.md

 myButton = new Clickable();
 ```

+The starting position of a Clickable defaults to (0, 0) and its size to (100, 50).

+~~You can also create it at a different location:~~

-:warning: Sorry, this isn't working at the moment.
-It will be re-added in the next release. ~~The starting position of a Clickable defaults to (0, 0) and its size to (100, 50).
-You can also create it at a different location:~~
+>:warning: Sorry, this isn't working at the moment.
+It will be re-added in the next release.

 ```javascript
 myButton = new Clickable(200,300);